MrC8/friendly-template/README.md

 A simple responsive template for wordpress.
 =================================

-### Code your site in local with sass and automatic upload files on server
+### Code your site in local with sass and automatic deploy files on server

 Base on http://underscores.me/, it include gulp and sass.
 It also include a light Bootstrap 3.0 (mainly for the grid style),  FontAwesome 4.5.0 and a slide from left responsive menu.

 With this template you can code your style with sass in the local folder "src".
-A task create two local css files, one style.css which is a classic css file and a style.min.css file that is upload on the server by vinyl-ftp.
+A task create two local css files, one style.css which is a classic css file and a style.min.css file that is deploy on the server by vinyl-ftp.
 Only style.min.css is used by the theme.

 So you can code your site with sass in local and see in live on the server.

-You just have to put your FTP param in the gulpfile.js
+You just have to put your FTP param in the local gulpfile.js

 ### Uses